LapisSea/JDatablockFS/README.md

 - `Cluster`: This acts like the root for a file.
 It takes an `IOInterface` and provides access to objects inside.
 Use `Cluster.init(...)` to create a new empty cluster on an IOInterface
 - `IOInterface`: An interface that provides the lowest level interactions that are required for functioning of this library.
 - `MemoryData`: An in memory implementation of IOInterface.
 Creation example: `MemoryData.of(new byte[]{1,2,3})`
-- `IOFileData`: An implementation of IOInterface.
-Maps to `java.io.File` (WARNING: This is unfinished, please use MemoryData for now)
+- `FileMemoryMappedData` / `FileRandomAccessData`: File-backed implementations of IOInterface.
+Map to `java.io.File`.

 - `IOInstance`: Class that is required to extend any object that needs to be stored.
 Fields and setters/getters inside it can be marked with `@IOValue` to be marked as things that should be stored
 - `IOInstance.Unmanaged` Class that is like
   `IOInstance` except its contents may be unmanaged.
 Aka it has to manage the serialization, allocation of data and description of references and data types manually.
 A normal IOInstance is fully managed.
 Other parts of the library fully manage its data but in limited ways.
 Things like self referencing nodes, Lists, Maps, Sets or any more complicated data structure probably should be Unmanaged as such structures require more control than a base IOInstance can provide (and can do more efficient IO operations like reading a specific field).
 There are limitations to an unmanaged instance.
 Since it may contain code, it can not be serialized and its class has to be available in the classpath in order for a file to be (fully) readable.
 On the same note, since there is custom behaviour, the library can not make certain assumptions about the object like an exact size (
-  `@IOValueUnmanaged` may help with this) or if copying or reallocation of an instance can be performed.
+  `@IOUnmanagedValueInfo` may help with this) or if copying or reallocation of an instance can be performed.

 - `IOList`: A disk based `List`.
 It has implementations similar to `ArrayList` and `LinkedList`